CyrusNajmabadi/lang-design/CollectionLiteralsNaturalType-List.md

 # Collection literals natural type (List<T>)

-This document continues the original design for the [natural type](https://github.com/dotnet/csharplang/blob/main/proposals/collection-literals.md#natural-type) of a collection literal, based on feedback it received.
+This document continues the original design for the [natural type](https://github.com/dotnet/csharplang/blob/main/proposals/collection-literals.md#natural-type) of a collection literal.
 Specifically, the design is extended in two important ways:

 1. The inference system is expanded to support certain cases where a natural element type `T` for `List<T>` can be determined for the empty literal `[]` (previously illegal).
 1. Continuing the requirement that the `List<T>` be "well behaved" (i.e. it will not make observable changes outside of its own elements), the language permits a compliant compiler to replace fresh instances of `List<T>` within a method body with more efficient values, as long as such replacement is otherwise not observable.